ngx-builders/ngx-pwa-offline/README.md

 ## Angular support

 This lib major version is aligned to the major version of Angular.
-Meaning for Angular 4 you need version 4, for Angular 5 you need version 5, and so on.
+Meaning for Angular 5 you need version 5, and so on.

-When final, this lib will follow [Angular LTS support](https://github.com/angular/angular/blob/master/docs/RELEASE_SCHEDULE.md), meaning we support Angular 4 minimum, until October 2018.
+As RxJS >= 5.5 is required, which is the minimum dependency since Angular 5 only, the lib don't support Angular 4 and below.

 This module supports [AoT pre-compiling](https://angular.io/guide/aot-compiler).